datashaman/editai/README.md

 If filename is `-` it reads from _stdin_.
 Temperature is anywhere from 0 to 1, 1 by default.

 When prompted, enter an instruction to change the input.
+The application will use the output from OpenAI as the input for the next instruction.

 ### special instructions